algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 print(compileTeal(program, Mode.Application))
 ```

-In many common patterns, the stateful TEAL contract will be combined with other Algorand technologies such as Algorand Assets, Atomic Transfers, or Stateless Smart Contracts to build a complete application.
-In the case of Atomic transfers, more than one transaction’s properties can be checked within the stateful smart contract.
+In many common patterns, the smart contract will be combined with other Algorand technologies such as assets, atomic transfers, or smart signatures to build a complete application.
+In the case of atomic transfers, more than one transaction’s properties can be checked within the smart contract.
 The number of transactions can be checked using the `GroupSize` global property.
-If the value is greater than 1, then the call to the stateful smart contract is grouped with more than one transaction.
+If the value is greater than 1, then the call to the smart contract is grouped with more than one transaction.

 ```text tab="TEAL"
 global GroupSize